zenmonkeykstop/qubes-doc.rtd/introduction/faq.rst

 1. (Recommended) Clone an existing Fedora template

-2. `Enable the appropriate RPMFusion repos in the desired Fedora template </doc/how-to-install-software/#rpmfusion-for-fedora-templates>`__.
+2. :ref:`Enable the appropriate RPMFusion repos in the desired Fedora    template <user/how-to-guides/how-to-install-software:rpmfusion for fedora templates>`.

 3. Install VLC in that template: